protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

 With an open protocol that anyone can use on their server, as seen here in the [go-delgated-routing](https://github.com/ipfs/go-delegated-routing) library. to enable faster discovery and routing, along with load balancing and an alternative market where routing is done, besides the DHT

-Laern more about IPFS Indexer, the motivations behind it, and potential use cases, see the video **[State of Content Routing| IPFS Camp Lisbon 2022](https://www.youtube.com/watch?v=DLCTEXbF1Es)**
+Laern more about IPNI, the motivations behind it, and potential use cases, see the video **[State of Content Routing| IPFS Camp Lisbon 2022](https://www.youtube.com/watch?v=DLCTEXbF1Es)**

 ## Indexer Implementations